Trish Foundation's Board of Directors

 Roy Langsford OAM

 Roy Langsford had a successful career in the Finance Industry, retiring from the Commonwealth Bank at Executive Level in 1998.
 With 41 years experience in the many facets of banking, he brings many and varied skills to the Board.

 He was seconded to the Malaysian Government under the Australian Development Assistance Bureau Program as Advisor to the National Savings Bank, Bank Simpanan Nasional.
 This appointment involved the establishment of a network of branches across Malaysia, Sabah and Sarawak and the implementation of accounting and audit procedures.

 Carol Langsford OAM

 Carol Langsford was employed in the family jewellery business and later became a Professional Tennis Coach, coaching winning Tildesley Shield teams at Ravenswood School for Girls and Roseville College.

 She served on Tennis Australia’s Player Development Board and as a National Selector.
 She was a Board member of Tennis New South Wales for twelve years and was a member of the Participation (Chair), Player Development, Tournament & Sanctioning, Strategic Planning, Women’s Selection, Executive, Coaches Examination, Social, Women’s Advisory Committee, Membership, Competition & Events, Referee Appointment, Player Development & Community Tennis and Marketing & Sponsorship Committees.
 She was Tennis NSW delegate to the NSW Olympic Council and was a member of the Ministerial Women in Sport Advisory Council in NSW.
 She brings many skills to the Board including Corporate Governance, event management, marketing and communication.

-She holds a Diploma of Freelance Journalism with the Australian College of Journalism and is the Chairman of the Trish Foundation.
+She holds a Diploma of Freelance Journalism with the Australian College of Journalism and is Chair of the Trish Foundation.